 - First, you can choose to send mail using the United States Postal Service (USPS), commonly known as the post office.
 USPS is run by the U.S. government.
 They offer several kinds of mailing services with tracking, such as Priority Mail and Priority Mail Express.
 They also offer Regular Mail but it does not come with tracking.
 To find a post office near you, go to this website and enter your city and state.
 For the “Location Type,” select “Post Office.”

-- Or, you can choose to send mail using a private company such as Federal Express (FedEx) or United Postal Service (UPS).
+- Or, you can choose to send mail using a private company such as Federal Express (FedEx) or United Parcel Service (UPS).
 The private companies are usually more expensive than the post office, but can often guarantee a faster delivery time.

 Whatever option you choose, there are some important points to keep in mind: